 The applicant will receive an email with the permit balance.
 Once payment is received, the applicant will be provided a digital copy of the permit and placard.
 Once the permit has been obtained and posted, construction work can begin.

-The applicant will receive access to the approved plan set (approximately one business day).
+The applicant will receive access to the approved plan set (approximately two business days).
 This set will be available in the ePlan Review portal.

 The placard and permit must be posted at the project site, in adherence with the following guidelines: